Publications

 to CITAC News

-38th CITAC Members’ Web-Meeting, 3rd May , 2023 The 38th CITAC Member’s Web Meeting was held on 3 May 2023.
-There were 19 participants.
-In the meeting was reported: and discussed Future CITAC events: As the results of the Meeting: Bernd Güttler (PTB), who was the Chair of CITAC last
+The 39th CITAC Member’s Web Meeting was held on 8 May 2024.
+There were 13 participants.
+In the meeting were reported: As well as were presented summaries reports of the activities of the Eurachem/CITAC working groups: And discussed Future CITAC events: As the results of the Meeting: The Woerkshop on

 Search